holalluis/demeaumed/readme.txt

 to do list
 ==========

-1. program technologies
+1. program contaminant propagation through nodes

-2. diagram for each contaminant
+2. view a diagram for each contaminant

 99. alinear caselles amb números a la dreta